 How much money can I make from a dairy farm in Kenya?

 A well-managed small dairy farm with 10-20 cows can generate a good income for a family in Kenya.
 You can expect to earn:

-- Ksh.
-20,000-30,000 per cow annually from milk sales.
+- Yes, on average you can make Ksh.20,000-30,000 per cow annually from milk sales.
 The average cow produces 20-30 liters per day which can be sold to processors or directly to consumers.

 - Additional income from selling manure as fertilizer.
 Properly composted manure is in high demand from farmers.

 - The average milk profit earned by a dairy farmer was KES 12.20 per litre.
 Among different grazing practices, semi-zero grazers achieved the highest profit at KES 14.27, while zero-grazers experienced the lowest profit at KES 8.57.

 The key is keeping costs low by growing your own cow feed, improving production through breeding, and selling at the best prices.
 With hard work and perseverance, a small dairy farm in Kenya can provide a good living.